 - Advocate for quality early learning environments and collaborate with members of the early learning team, families and community partners to establish and promote such settings;

 - Engage in reflective practice, develop learning goals and maintain an ongoing professional development plan in accordance with evidence-based practices in early learning and related fields.

-Students may exit this face-to-face Diploma program being offered in Yellowknife with either a one-year Certificate or two-year Diploma.
+Students may exit the face-to-face diploma program with either a one-year Certificate or two-year diploma.

 Aurora College Early Learning and Child Care Certificate

 Aurora College Early Learning and Child Care Diploma

 - Child Growth and Development - ELCC 0103